Image

 • Gamified activities

-The goal isn’t more information.
-It’s better-encoded, better-recalled, and better-applied information, backed by technologies ranging from immersive simulation to AI sales enablement.
-That’s how support teams offer a polished service and how salespeople become truly effective information connectors, even in the intimidating world of medical device sales training.
+And this is best achieved when L&D teams are backed by technologies ranging from immersive simulation to AI sales enablement.
+That’s how support teams offer a polished service and how salespeople become truly effective information connectors, even in the sometimes intimidating world of medical device sales training.
 And, ultimately, it’s how they contribute to a chain of understanding that protects brand reputations and patient welfare alike.

 In a Rush?
 Here's the TL;DR

 Effective healthcare product training needs to go beyond the basics.
-When the stakes include compliance, commercial success, and patient safety, it takes a multimodal approach to deliver confidence at scale
+When the stakes include compliance, commercial success, and patient safety, it takes a multimodal approach to deliver confidence at scale.

 Product Knowledge Training: 4 Key Takeaways